gerardwr/P8/README.md

 My Starting Point
 ==================
-The essence of this module is created bij @fanoush and extended by @Enaon.
+The essence of this module is created by @fanoush, @atc1441, and @enaon.

 Special thanks to them for their excellent work.

 Ref : Basic LCD driver code from @fanoush :